east-sussex-county-council/Escc.EastSussexGovUK/Design.md

 * If the consuming application can be adapted to use our WebForms master pages, then copies of `*.master` are hosted on the consuming site.
 * If the consuming application uses MVC5 it can use our `Escc.EastSussexGovUK.Mvc` NuGet package to install and configure the MVC layouts.
+* Third-party applications can download and use a complete template as explained in the 'Alternative approach' section below
 * If you have an ASP.NET application but can't adapt it to our master pages, you can copy the instances of `MasterPageControl` from our `*.master` pages onto your own WebForms site template where they will still work.
 In an MVC application you can wrap `MasterPageControl` in a Razor-compatible ASCX partial view: see [MasterPageControl.ascx](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK/blob/master/Escc.EastSussexGovUK.Mvc/Views/EastSussexGovUK/MasterPageControl.ascx) for an example.
 * If you use a different server-side technology such as PHP you can still load our template this way, but you'll need to port `MasterPageControl` into your language.